Before the games begin, Garry recognizes Major John Glenn and his

 credited with coining the term UFOs.

-The winners of the "Why I Would Like to Marry Henry Morgan" Contest are introduced.
+The winners of the "Why I Would Like to Marry Henry Morgan" contest are introduced.

 Special Guest Don Ameche